 Easy to operate

-Intuitive design means training takes just a few minutes
+Intuitive design means no training is required

 Safer